 1937 – Triple Paradiddle [#18]

-†the Swiss army triplet rhythm and sticking was used exactly in 1911 by Harry Bower for his Open Triple Roll, though the fact that he was using this pattern as a roll in a classically motivated method book makes it hard to assign this to him as a rudimental non-roll in the way we currently play it.
+†The Swiss army triplet rhythm and sticking was used exactly in 1862 by H.C.
+Hart, but not named or explained.
+In 1911 Harry Bower used the same rhythms and sticking for his Open Triple Roll, though the fact that he was using this pattern as a roll in a classically motivated method book makes it hard to assign this to him as a rudimental non-roll in the way we currently play it.

-*the next book that teaches a rudimental triple stroke roll was Sam Ulano’s Practical Study Charts for Drummers 3 of 1959 and it was a bit more explicit.
+Sam Ulano’s Practical Study Charts for Drummers 3 of 1959 explicitly mentions the triple stroke roll.
 There was an issue of The School Musician from 1941 that mentions the triple stroke roll but states, “Theoretically such a roll is produced with 3 taps of the stick…actually the production of such a roll isn’t possible.”
 It also states “old-timers” used to talk about it.

 Joe Morello’s Rudimental Jazz of 1967 is the first mention I’ve seen of a paradiddle-diddle without the flam.
 It is noted in the book as not being a traditional rudiment.